KarlesP/karlesp.github.io/languages/c_plusplus_intro.md

 title: Intro to C++
 ---
 ## Introduction
-So C++ is a language that covers the applications of C for thank gods I have to do only one tutorial on it and not both C AND C++.
+So C++ is a language that covers the applications of C and thank *Gods* I have to do only one tutorial on it and not both C AND C++.
 Also you will need to remeber that both C and C++ are Object-Oriented, that means both C and C++ work like Python.

 If you ever wondered about the applications of C and C++ look at your Operating System (OS).
 One of the most famous OS, Windows, is written in C and C++.
 Also MySQL, Mozilla Firefox, Adobe Systems and Gaming engines like Unity are written in that language.